-UT Health Austin’s Livestrong Cancer Institutes currently provides care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with gastrointestinal, head and neck, hematologic, and lung cancers.
+UT Health Austin’s Livestrong Cancer Institutes currently provide care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with gastrointestinal, head and neck, hematologic, and lung cancers.

-Palliative and supportive care works with patients and their care partners to manage the discomfort, stress, symptoms and side effects related to their cancer and treatment.
-This may include pain, distress, nausea, trouble sleeping or eating, constipation or diarrhea, fatigue, and shortness of breath.
-We help ensure that treatments align with patient and family priorities and care preferences, and help work through complex decision making.
-We assist patients and families with advance care planning in an iterative way, recognizing that care priorities may evolve and change.
+Our palliative and supportive care team works with patients and their care partners to manage the discomfort, stress, symptoms, and side effects related to cancer and treatment, such as pain, distress, nausea, trouble sleeping or eating, constipation or diarrhea, fatigue, or shortness of breath.
+Our care team ensures patient treatment aligns with patient and family priorities and care preferences, helps patients and families work through complex decision making, and assists patients and families with advance care planning in a way that recognizes care priorities may evolve and change.

 All cancer patients should have access to palliative and supportive care from time of diagnosis and throughout their cancer journey regardless of age, stage, or prognosis.
-This service is available to all patients receiving cancer care in the CaLM model.
+This service is available to all patients receiving cancer care that aligns with the CaLM (Cancer Life reiMagined) model.

-Our palliative care team provides personalized care to the specific needs of patients, which may change throughout their cancer journey.
-The goal is to help patients achieve comfort, capability and calm.
+Our palliative and supportive care team tailors care to the specific needs of each patient, which may change throughout their cancer journey.
+The goal of this support is to help patients achieve comfort, capability, and calm.

-However, palliative and supportive care is appropriate for all patients with serious illness, like cancer, at all stages of their illness.
-Studies have demonstrated that people who have a serious cancer live longer and with better symptom control if palliative care is a component of their care.
-Hospice care is a type of palliative care that is helpful to people who choose to focus on best quality of life rather than on aggressive life-extending therapies like chemotherapy.
+However, palliative and supportive care is appropriate for all patients with serious illness, such as cancer, at all stages of their illness.
+Studies have demonstrated that people who have a serious type of cancer live longer and with better symptom control if palliative care is a component of their care.
+Hospice care is a type of palliative care that is helpful to people who choose to focus on best quality of life rather than on aggressive life-extending therapies, such as chemotherapy.
 Most patients receiving care in our clinic are not eligible for hospice, but can receive the benefits of palliative and supportive care in our clinic.